If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 There are 2 cases of ties to consider when using automatic qualification:

-1. The number of big Q qualifiers with ties are more than the big Q number set under Advancement rules.
+The number of big Q qualifiers with ties is more than the number set under Advancement rules.
 The default resolution is that all big Q qualifiers will move on, and the number of small q qualifiers will reduce by the same number.
-Thus the total number of big Q plus q qualifiers remains the same.
+Thus, the total number of big Q plus q qualifiers remains the same.
 In the example above, big Q = 2 and small q = 4.
 With 2 heats, this means that there are 2 big Q qualifies from each heat and the next best 4 times qualify as little q.
 If the result happened to have a tie for the big Q finishes (as an example here, let’s say there is one tie), then there will be 3 big Q qualifiers for that heat with a total of 5 combined big Q’s.
 This then means there will only now be 3 small q’s as a result of reducing the number of small q by 1 to keep the total number of qualifiers the same.

-1. Allow all qualifiers, including ties, to move on if enough lanes can support all of them (default in Roster).
+Allow all qualifiers, including ties, to move on if enough lanes can support all of them (default in Roster).

-2. Draw lots to determine the outcome of the tie and manually remove the appropriate “unqualified” athlete from qualification by setting a - in the Adv. column for that athlete.
+Draw lots to determine the outcome of the tie and manually remove the appropriate “unqualified” athlete from qualification by setting a - in the Adv. column for that athlete.

-3. Re-run the event with just the ties to determine the outcome and manually qualify the appropriate athlete.
+Re-run the event with just the ties to determine the outcome and manually qualify the appropriate athlete.

-Please note: at any point, the organizer/organiser can manually change the advancement result by disabling the automatic calculation of advancements and choosing the appropriate action (-, Q, q) for each athlete under the Adv. column in the Results Summary for that event.
+At any point, the organizer/organiser can manually change the advancement result by disabling the automatic calculation of advancements and choosing the appropriate action (-, Q, q) for each athlete under the Adv. column in the Results Summary for that event.

 Special case: Changing advancement rules AFTER entering results